 Recommended Length of School List: 5 - 7

 You may submit up to 4 evaluators on the PTCAS application.
 Letters must be submitted electronically through the PTCAS evaluator portal.
-You should determine any specific LOE requirements from programs of choice.
+You should determine any specific LOR requirements from programs of choice.
 However, letters are most commonly submitted by:

 - Physical Therapists

 Your personal statement is a distinctive aspect of your application.
 It begins with reflection.
 Consider the following questions to begin:

 - Why do you want to become a physical therapist?
 Why is this the profession you have chosen instead of another?